Seaford Town Council is currently receiving a high volume of public enquires regarding the following topics:

 Public Toilets

-Comments have been made that these toilets are not being cleaned regularly, however the contractor currently cleans the toilet block three times per day.
+Comments have also been made that the Martello Toilets are not being cleaned regularly, however the contractor cleans the toilet block twice per day (Sept – March), and three times per day during the summer (April – Aug).

 The Town Council is not ignoring these issues and is working hard to mitigate the risks and damage to these facilities: